 - supporting an academic network of online debate and distribution of knowledge, research and discussion of inclusive growth.

-Policy Scotland will organise three Network meetings during 2019.
+Policy Scotland organised three Network meetings during 2019.

-Each network meeting will focus discussion around one distinct inclusive growth policy-related research theme:
+Each network meeting focused discussion around one distinct inclusive growth policy-related research theme:

 - Meeting 1 – Inclusive Growth Policy: Understanding the research domains, priorities, and challenges